SnailDragon/ProcessingProjects/README.md

 Spreading Pixels - randomly generated grid of colors, every frame it randomly selects 5 boxes that have different colors ajacent to them and expands their color to the 4 boxes on each side (no diagonal).
 Video: https://youtu.be/1FTefi0TnVY

 Dancing Islands - Spreading Pixels but with too many pixels for any to win and only two colors green (the islands) and blue (the ocean).
-Video:
+Video: https://youtu.be/jHJoBTvOhfI

-Conquering Pixels - randomly spreads pixels out in a solid color and then expands them using the spreading pixel method until they cover the screen, then it randomly spreads another color and repeats.
-(Also the blue/red is an example of Chromostereopsis - https://en.wikipedia.org/wiki/Chromostereopsis).
-Video: soon
+Conquering Pixels (Pulsing Colors) - randomly spreads pixels out in a solid color and then expands them using the spreading pixel method until they cover the screen, then it randomly spreads another color and repeats.
+(Also the blue/red is an example of chromostereopsis - https://en.wikipedia.org/wiki/Chromostereopsis).
+Video: https://youtu.be/7ugP48Gb2-c